 In the Literary Quarter, this typical seventeenth-century house is where the playwright and poet lived for the last 25 years of his life.

-A total of 30,000 historic decorative objects including furniture, ceramics, glassware, jewellery and fabrics.
+A total of 30,000 historic decorative objects including furniture, ceramics, glassware, jewellery and fabrics can be found here.

 A museum that houses the work of the most illustrious representatives of 19th and 20th century Catalan art.